 Offered together with Old Master Paintings & Drawings

 Consignments Are Currently Being Accepted for the May 2020 Auction of English & Continental Furniture, Silver & Decorative Arts

-NEW YORK, NY -- Doyle's auction on Wednesday, February 5, 2020 at 10am will present a broad selection of elegant English and Continental furniture and decorative arts, including Georgian silver, porcelain, mirrors, clocks, chandeliers, tapestries and rugs.
-The selection of Old Master paintings and drawings will offer landscapes, still lifes, portraits and religious subjects by European artists from the Renaissance to the 19th century.
+NEW YORK, NY -- Doyle's auction on Wednesday, February 5, 2020 at 10am presented a broad selection of elegant English and Continental furniture and decorative arts, including Georgian silver, porcelain, mirrors, clocks, chandeliers, tapestries and rugs.
+The selection of Old Master paintings and drawings offered landscapes, still lifes, portraits and religious subjects by European artists from the Renaissance to the 19th century.

 Furniture & Decorative Arts

 Digby Scott and Benjamin Smith produced some of the finest silver in early 19th century London.
 From 1802-1807 they were principal suppliers to Rundell, Bridge & Rundell, the official Jeweller, Gold and Silversmiths to the Crown.
-The sale offers a pair of marvelous George III sterling silver-gilt mounted cut glass claret jugs dated 1806 (est. $3,000-5,000).
+The sale offered a pair of marvelous George III sterling silver-gilt mounted cut glass claret jugs dated 1806 which soared past their estimate to $16,250.

 We Invite You to Auction!

-Consignments are currently being accepted for the May 2020 auction of English & Continental Furniture & Decorative Arts and Old Master Paintings.
+Consignments are currently being accepted for the May 2020 auction of English & Continental Furniture & Decorative Arts.
 We invite you to contact us for a complimentary auction evaluation.
 Our specialists are always available to discuss the sale of a single item or an entire collection.